a11rew/a11rew.dev/posts/the-10k-question.md

 Beautiful Nairobi, December 2024.
 We were high off life after being named [winners in Block’s TBD Hackathon](https://themandatelive.com/block-announces-winner-in-tbd-hackathon-at-africa-bitcoin-conference-highlighting-innovation-in-payments-across-africa/).
 We had built a no-internet-required solution for travellers to make payments without needing local payment methods.

 Imagine landing in Kenya with no local SIM card, no familiarity with M-Pesa, and no idea of the exchange rates, yet still being able to pay for things from your phone.
-That was our solution tbDEX Go.
+That was our solution **tbDEX Go**.

 We were thrilled to have our idea validated and excited for the opportunity to scale our solution.
 Shortly after however, the division at Block pioneering the technology was discontinued.
 This meant the partnerships with financial institutions that our solution relied on were no longer available.